metral/corekube/README.md

 **Networking**

-Once each machine has booted & connected their etcd service to the private discovery node (and fleet/fleetctl is ready to make use of this connection), a network architecture must be established to allow the containers that the Kuberentes nodes operate to communicate with one-another on their own subnet.
+Once each CoreOS machine has booted & connected their etcd client to the private discovery node, a network architecture must be established for the containers.
+Kubernetes requires that each master/minion node have their own subnet to be used for the containers it manages.
+We will therefore setup a CIDR in which all Kubernetes hosts will co-exist on, have their own subnet in said CIDR, and this network will be overlayed onto the Rackspace Cloud Network ("priv_network") that we created earlier for isolated communication.

-In order to understand the proposed networking architecture described below, we must first understand at a high-level how networking works with regards to Docker:
+In order to understand the proposed networking architecture described, we must first understand at a high-level how networking works with regards to Docker:

 * By default, Docker creates a virtual interface, specically a virtual Ethernet bridge (aka a linux bridge), named docker0 on the host machine
 * If docker0 does not have an address and subnet, which by default it does not, Docker randomly chooses an address and subnet from the private range defined by RFC 1918 that are not in use on the host machine, and assigns it to docker0.
 * Because docker0 is a linux bridge, it automatically forwards packets between any other network interfaces that are attached to it
-* So, every time Docker creates a container, it creates a pair of “peer” interfaces, specifically a virtual ethernet device (aka an veth device), that are like opposite ends of a pipe - this lets containers communicate both with the host machine and with each other
+* So, every time Docker creates a container, it creates a pair of “peer” interfaces, specifically a virtual ethernet device (aka a veth device) which operate like opposite ends of a pipe - this lets containers communicate both with the host machine and with each other.

 Now that we know how containers on Docker talk to other containers on the same host, we need to figure out how to allow containers on *different* hosts to have the same capability; specifically, when using a Rackspace Cloud Network, as it provides the servers an additional & isolated Layer 2 network.

-To allow the containers to communicate with each other via its Kubernetes host machine (which has an interface on the isolated layer 2 network), their must be some sort of networking mechanism to allow for it.
+To allow the containers to communicate with each other via its Kubernetes host machine (which has an interface on the isolated layer 2 network after we create it), there must be some sort of networking mechanism to allow for it.

-However, its worth noting that on a Rackspace Cloud Network, MAC filtering is performed; therefore, any traffic that originates on the docker0 linux bridge by the container will *not* be able to inherently communicate with the rest of the docker0 linux bridges in the rest of the cluster.
+However, its worth noting that on a Rackspace Cloud Network, MAC filtering is performed and cannot be disabled; therefore, any traffic that originates on the docker0 linux bridge by the container will *not* be able to inherently communicate with the rest of the docker0 linux bridges in the rest of the cluster.

 Fortunately, there is a solution that helps us in various ways: establish a multicast [vxlan overlay](http://en.wikipedia.org/wiki/Virtual_Extensible_LAN) on top of the Cloud Network.

-Since vxlan's function by encapsulating the MAC-based layer 2 ethernet frames within layer 4 UDP packets, and because we can create one to operate on multicast mode, we can accomplish a couple of goals:
+Since vxlan's function by encapsulating the MAC-based layer 2 ethernet frames within layer 4 UDP packets, and because we can create one to operate on multicast mode, we can accomplish a couple of key steps in terms of reaching our proposed network architecture:

 * We get around the MAC filtering that the Cloud Network imposes, as vxlan traffic will still originate from the Cloud Network MAC address, and not the linux bridge used by Docker when a container creates the traffic
-* Communication paths for the entire group of all Kubernetes host machines & containers becomes automatically established because multicast allows all machines (hosts & containers) to not only send packets, but also, receive all packets sent on the overlay network; therefore, both Kubernetes host machines and containers can communicate with one another on their own subnet.
+* Communication paths for the entire group of all Kubernetes host machines & containers becomes automatically established because multicast allows all machines (both hosts & containers) to not only send packets, but also, receive all packets sent on the overlay network; therefore, both Kubernetes host machines and containers can communicate with one another on their own subnet.

+Luckily, there are a few network fabric projects set to resolve this exact issue in the Docker ecosystem that we could use.
+The top options are: [Zettio's Weave](http://zettio.github.io/weave/) and [CoreOS' Flannel](https://github.com/coreos/flannel).

+For our network architecture we chose Flannel.

-Below is the proposed network architecture that is configured on the Kubernetes machines using [CoreOS' Flannel](https://github.com/coreos/flannel) via cloud-config & systemd units:
+Below are the steps taken to create the proposed network architecture using Flannel.
+They configure the networking via cloud-config & systemd units:

-* Each Kubernetes machine will have an interface, named "eth2", on the isolated L2 192.168.3.0/24 Cloud Network
+* Each Kubernetes machine will have an interface, named "eth2", on the isolated L2 192.168.3.0/24 Rackspace Cloud Network
 * Flannel then creates a TUN/TAP device named "flannel.1" that overlays onto the eth2 device
 * Flannel also chooses a random subnet ID from the CIDR 10.244.0.0/15 that we've designated for the Flannel configuration and an MTU and assigns it to flannel.1
     * i.e 10.244.94.0/15